English Language Development (ELD)

-The MISSION of Elizabethtown Area School District's ESL program is as follows:
+The MISSION of Elizabethtown Area School District's ELD program is as follows:

-- Support a high quality education for English language learners which includes the provision of culturally responsive and equitable educational programs.
+- Support a high quality education for English learners (ELs) which includes the provision of culturally responsive and equitable educational programs.

-The VISION of Elizabethtown Area School District's ESL program is as follows:
+The VISION of Elizabethtown Area School District's EDL program is as follows:

-- Recognize English language learners and their families as cultural and linguistic assets to our educational community.
+- Recognize English learners and their families as cultural and linguistic assets to our educational community.

 Nancy Grundhoffer - Elementary School (Grades K-3)